Donor due diligence:

 That number is growing.
 UK and Irish universities saw their donations almost triple between 2009 and 2019 to £1.3 billion per annum.
 After a drop during the pandemic, new funds secured by 95 higher education institutions in the UK and Ireland was £1.14 billion in the fiscal year ending 31 July 2021, according to the CASE-Ross Support of Education report 2022.
 This was an average increase of 5% from the year before.

-University donor research teams have more on their plate than ever, even before the heightened concern and scrutiny over ESG issues that comes from students and staff today is taken into account.
+University donor research teams have more on their plate than ever, even before the heightened concern and scrutiny over ESG issues that come from students and staff today is taken into account.

 One example of this is a vote by faculty and senior staff at the University of Cambridge on whether to continue accepting funding from coal, oil and gas companies.
 If the motion, the first of its kind, does pass, every prospect will have to be checked even more rigorously for any links to such companies.